cnakos/sp2015.11-731/hw4/README.md

 rerank_stochastic -- The stochastic version of the baseline what did it. rerank_stretch -- Extension of binary baseline features to include left and right contexts. rerank_* -- Not worth uploading.
-Not even I know what they all were supposed to do.
+Not even I know what they all were supposed to do. onedef.txt -- Output for rerank_fastest with other default features taken out. stochastic.txt -- Output for rerank_stochastic. stretch.txt -- Output for rerank_stretch.